blocksworkz/dao/Why BlockWorkz became a DAO.md

 ____

- *Transitional period of 6 weeks will start from the date outlined - TBC.
+ *Transitional period of 6 weeks will start from the date outlined - 29/08/2022.